MigrationBench: Repository-Level Code Migration Benchmark from Java 8: Experiments

-{\bf Efficacy.} In \cref{tab:efficay_main}, we report minimal and maximal migration efficacy, with a cutoff of ${80}$ LLM API calls (equivalent to 80 iterations in \SelfDebugPlus) for generative model.
+In \cref{tab:efficay_main}, we report minimal and maximal migration efficacy, with a cutoff of ${80}$ LLM API calls (equivalent to 80 turns with the Strands agent) for agentic methods.
+Since {the PE agent, RAG agent and the hybrid approach} aim at solving maximal migration problem, they are not evaluated on minimal migration.
 We also plot efficacy dependence on the number of LLM API calls in \cref{fig:efficacy}, emphasizing that efficacy is \textit{not} a static number, and it depends on inference-time compute.
-See \cite{snell2024scalingllmtesttime} for more discussion on the scaling law at inference time.